 My digital tools and routines (2024)

-My computer is my wizard’s stuff, the thing that allows me to do my magic.
+My computer is my wizard’s staff, the thing that allows me to do my magic.
 What is my set up, what tools do I use for daily productivity, and how do I keep it safe from a disaster?

 Hardware & OS